 Last time we were in this area of Tokyo, we stayed at the Route Inn, Asagaya.
 It was one of the few places near our friends’ old apartment, but that was the only redeeming feature.
 Smoking in hotels is still permitted in Japan and the smell really clings to every fabric within the building.

 This trip, we were adamant we’d not return there, so we first stayed at Smile Hotel Asagaya.
 This place’s logo is a smiley emoji that looks inexplicably like the acid house symbol.
 That could explain a lot actually.
 It had what can only be called a dust issue.
 Luckily, we were only there for a few days at the start of our trip.

 When we returned to Tokyo for the last few days of the trip, we’d booked a newish hotel in Kōenji station, called Hotel Mets Kōenji.
 It’s owned by JR, of train fame.
 This is definitely where we’ll stay next time too.
 There were no problems at all and we actually had our first decent night’s sleep in Tokyo there.
 Also, delicious Japanese breakfast.

-So that concludes our brief introduction to Tokyo off the beaten track, or rather just our ‘western section of the Chūō-Sōbu line area’.
+So that concludes my v brief introduction to Tokyo off the beaten path, or rather just our ‘western section of the Chūō-Sōbu line area’.
 That name is really going to catch on isn’t it?

 So until next time…

-Save and share: Tokyo off the beaten track
+Save and share: Tokyo off the beaten path